yunshi26/assignment/README.md

 ## Compilation Instructions

-Provide instructions on how to compile your program, especially when it is non-trivial.
+Instructions on how to compile program.

-For example:

 ```
 g++ main.cpp